Private Education Loans

 - Student applies directly with the lender of their choice, typically online.

 - If approved by the lender, the lender will send an electronic request to the Whitworth Financial Aid Office to certify the loan.
-Then the loan will be added to the student’s financial aid award.
+Then the loan will be added to the student’s financial aid offer.

 - The loan will be scheduled to disburse according to the number of terms the loan is based on.
 The funds will transfer to the student’s Whitworth account at the beginning of the term, or if the term has already begun, about two weeks after it has been certified by Whitworth.
 (If you are considering an alternative private loan for a study-abroad program, please consult with your financial aid advisor regarding disbursement options.)